 Master of Science in Education (MSEd)

-Applicants to Binghamton University's inservice programs in Special Education must hold, or meet the requirements for, initial New York State certification in Early Childhood Education (Birth to Grade 2), Childhood Education (Grades 1-6), and/or Adolescence Education (Grades 7-12 in one of the content areas: English, Mathematics, Science, Social Studies or Foreign Languages).
-See http://www.highered.nysed.gov/tcert for information about current NYS teacher certification requirements.
+Applicants to Binghamton University's inservice programs in Special Education must hold or meet the requirements for initial New York state certification in Early Childhood Education (Birth to Grade 2), Childhood Education (Grades 1-6) and/or Adolescence Education (Grades 7-12 in one of the content areas: English, mathematics, science social studies or foreign languages).
+Visit the New York State Department of Education website for information about current NYS teacher certification requirements.

-If you do not hold one of the initial certificates required for these programs, you may be eligible for the Educational Studies program, the preservice Master of Arts in Teaching Program, or the preservice Childhood, Early Childhood, and Special Education (Birth - grade 6) program.
+If you do not hold one or more of the initial certificates required for the MSEd Special Education programs, you may be eligible for the Educational Studies program, the pre-service Master of Arts in Teaching Program or the preservice Childhood, Early Childhood and Special Education (Birth - grade 6) program.

 Master of Science in Education (MSEd) - Special Education